 The most highly visited area in the national park system in southern West Virginia, the boardwalk at the Canyon Rim Visitor Center, near Fayetteville, West Virginia, will close in stages for repair beginning June 14.

-More than 320,000 visitors walk the boardwalk and stair system each year to access views of the gorge near the New River Gorge Bridge, according to Julena Campbell, public affairs officer for the New River Gorge National River.
+More than 320,000 visitors walk the boardwalk and stair system each year to access views of the gorge near the New River Gorge Bridge, according to Julena Campbell, public affairs officer for the New River Gorge National Park and Preserve.

 The project will replace and repair more than 20,000 square feet of decking and more than 2,000 linear feet of railing as well as 178 stairs and many support posts and beams, Campbell said.